hjnasd/sd-model-preview-xd/README.md

 ## Things to watch out for

-### Name Collisions
+### Name Matching Rules

+In the settings tab there is a page for Model Preivew XD where you can update the setting to use strict naming.
+Depending on that setting the rules for naming preview files will be slightly different.

+#### Strict Name Matching:

+Name your preview files the exact same as the model name.
+To support multiple images you can also choose to append to the model name `.preview` and/or `.1` (where 1 can be any number).

+Here are a number of examples that will work with strict naming assuming your model is named `model.ckpt`:

+- model.txt
+- model.md
+- model.html
+- model.png
+- model.preview.png
+- model.4.png
+- model.preview.7.png

+***Note** that in the example png images were used but you can use png, jpg, jpeg, or webm images*

+#### Loose Name Matching:

-If you have a model named `my-checkpoint.ckpt` and `my-checkpoint2.ckpt` the extension will pick up preview files meant for `my-checkpoint2` in its search for preview files for `my-checkpoint`.
+If you do not have strict naming turned on then the rule for matching preview file names will be just that your model name has to appear anywhere in the file name.
+Please note this has the potential to return preview files for other models that are named similarly.
+For example, if you have a model named `my-checkpoint.ckpt` and `my-checkpoint2.ckpt` the extension will pick up preview files meant for `my-checkpoint2` in its search for preview files for `my-checkpoint`.
 You can avoid this my renaming `my-checkpoint` to `my-checkpoint1` (*Make sure to also update any existing preview files*).

+Here are a number of examples that will work with loose naming assuming your model is named `model.ckpt`:

+- model_trigger_words.txt
+- model_readme.md
+- my_model_webpage.html
+- model.png
+- model_preview.png
+- model.image.png
+- 3D_modelling_checkpoint.png

+***Note** that in the example png images were used but you can use png, jpg, jpeg, or webm images*

+***Also note** that preview files that appear to be for other checkpoints have also been returned*

 ### Changing Default Directories